1804 New York gubernatorial election: Background

 In the 1800 United States presidential election, Aaron Burr ran on the Republican ticket as the running mate of Thomas Jefferson against incumbent President John Adams of the Federalist Party.
 At the time, the Constitution gave each elector two votes for president, and the candidate who received the second most votes became vice president.
 The Republican Party planned to have 72 of their 73 electors vote for both Jefferson and Burr, with the remaining elector voting only for Jefferson.
 However, the electors failed to execute this plan, so Burr and Jefferson tied with 73 votes each.
 The Constitution stipulated that if two candidates with an Electoral College majority were tied, a contingent election would be held in the House of Representatives, with each state casting one vote.
 At the time, the majority of House delegations were controlled by the Federalists, many of whom were loath to vote for their rival Jefferson over the more moderate Burr.
 Although Hamilton had a long-standing political rivalry with Jefferson stemming from their tenure as members of George Washington's cabinet, he regarded Burr as more dangerous and used all his influence to ensure Jefferson's election.
 On the 36th ballot, the House of Representatives gave Jefferson the presidency, with Burr becoming vice president.

-Burr's conduct during the contingent election alienated him permanently from Jefferson and the majority of Republicans, and he returned his focus to state politics, where he engaged in a vicious struggle over political appointments with the Governor's nephew, De Witt Clinton.
+Burr's conduct during the contingent election alienated him permanently from Jefferson and the majority of Republicans, and he returned his focus to state politics, where he engaged in a vicious struggle over political appointments with the Governor's nephew, DeWitt Clinton.
 At the 1801 constitutional convention, Clinton won a major victory by cementing the exclusive power of the Council of Appointment to nominate and appoint officeholders.
 Clinton, who dominated the council, refused to appoint any Burr allies to office.
 The political struggle led to mutual recriminations and a duel between Clinton and John Swartwout, in which the latter was shot twice in the leg.
-In 1802, De Witt Clinton was elected to the United States Senate; he resigned the next year to become mayor of New York City.
+In 1802, DeWitt Clinton was elected to the United States Senate; he resigned the next year to become mayor of New York City.
 As the Clinton family became more dominant among the Republicans, Burr grew closer to the Federalist Party and cultivated their support.
 Clinton also succeeded in removing Burr and Swartwout from the board of the Manhattan Company in favor of Brockholst Livingston.

 As it became clear that Jefferson would drop Burr from his ticket in the 1804 election, Burr chose to run for Governor of New York instead.
 As Burr's future within the Republican faction faded, New York governor George Clinton rose to fill the power vacuum.
 In February 1804, acknowledging the need for a northern running mate, the Republican caucus in Congress nominated Clinton for vice president over John Breckenridge of Kentucky.